Peasants to Puddles

 |Date of entry therein|| || |

 Thomas' service records don't seem to have survived, but quite a lot has been gleaned from the newspapers.
-He would have been nearly 20 when the war began, so it's possible he was one of the early recruits, probably at the rank of Private.
+He would have been nearly 20 when the war began, and was probably one of the early recruits, most likely at the rank of Private.
 The first fact found in the newspapers reports that he was promoted to Lance-Corporal in June 1916 - this again suggest that he had been serving for some time to have been promoted.